 For instance, while most cars are capable of 7.4 kW and 11 kW charging, many EV models don’t have an onboard converter capable of 22 kW charging.
 As such, even if your EV home charger is capable of 22 kW charging, you may not be able to use all that power if your EV is incompatible.

-Given that an EV consumes, on average, 0.20 kWh per kilometre, or 0.32 kWh per mile, let’s look more closely at the average electricity consumption an EV home charger requires to cover the daily commute for the English, American and Europeans.
+Given that an EV consumes, on average, 0.20 kWh per kilometer, or 0.32 kWh per mile, let’s look more closely at the average electricity consumption an EV home charger requires to cover the daily commute for Americans and Europeans.

 According to the U.S. Department of Transportation, Americans drive on average 13,476 miles per year or 36.92 mi per day.
 This means that an EV home charger requires around 11.81 kWh per day to cover Americans’ average daily driving distance.
 This would take 1h 50 mins to charge with a 7.4 kW EV home charger, 1h 18 mins with an 11 kW charger, and 43 mins with a 22 kW one.

-To calculate the same data for Europe, consider that Europeans drive on average 2814 miles per year or 7.7 mil per day.
+To calculate the same data for Europe, consider that Europeans drive on average 4,529 kilometers per year or 12.41 km per day.
 In this case, an EV home charger needs around 2.48 kWh per day to cover the average daily European driving distance.
 This would take 23 mins to charge with a 7.4 kW EV home charger, 16 mins with an 11 kW charger, and 9 mins with a 22 kW one.

 Finally, environmental conditions, such as temperature, can impact charging speed.
 This is because batteries operate optimally in a narrow range of temperatures, roughly between 20–25°C (68–77°F).
 Anything significantly higher or lower can negatively impact charging times.